When it comes to investing in the stock market, there are countless investing apps to choose from.

-The $3 per month plan offers Acorns Core + Acorns Later + Acorns Spend.
-This is a checking account that integrates directly with your investing accounts.
+For $3 per month, you get the Acorns Core + Acorns Later + Acorns Spend.
+This allows you to invest in a retirement account and open a checking account that integrates directly with your investing accounts.

-M1 Finance is better for serious investors who are looking for better features, zero fees, and greater flexibility.
+M1 Finance caters to more serious investors who are looking for better features, zero fees, and greater flexibility.
 Acorns is better for people who are just looking for a clever app that can help them to put their spare change to work for them.

 If you have kids and are looking to start saving for their benefit, Acorns comes out ahead.
 By offering custodial accounts you are able to save in your child's name from the day they are born and provide significant support by the time they become an adult.
 M1 Finance does not offer custodial accounts.